Our Preceptors

 Shane V. Chordas, PharmD, BCPS

 Shane Chordas, PharmD, BCPS is a graduate of the University of Florida College of Pharmacy.
 He completed his post graduate year one pharmacy practice residency at West Florida Hospital in Pensacola, FL.
 Following his residency year, he focused on building the antimicrobial stewardship program and precepting students/residents.
 He is a member of American Society of Health-System Pharmacists, Florida Society of Health System Pharmacists, the Society of Infectious Diseases Pharmacists and holds an Advanced Making a Difference in Infectious Diseases (MAD-ID) Antimicrobial Stewardship certificate.
-Shane is currently serving as the regional clinical pharmacy manager.
+Shane is currently serving as the director of pharmacy.

 Meghan Lenn, PharmD

-Meghan is a current preceptor in training following the completion of her PGY-1 at Sacred Heart Hospital.
+Meghan is a current preceptor following the completion of her PGY-1 at Ascension Sacred Heart Hospital.
 A native of Pensacola, FL, Meghan attended Samford University for her undergraduate coursework before receiving her Doctorate of Pharmacy from Samford University’s McWhorter School of Pharmacy in May of 2018.
 After completing various clinical rotations, Meghan decided to pursue a PGY1 residency to broaden her clinical knowledge and learning experiences.
-Her primary areas of interest include Ambulatory Care, General Medicine, and Emergency Medicine.
+Her primary areas of precepting include orientation, internal medicine, progressive care, and longitudinal staffing.
 Meghan is enthusiastic to return home to the Panhandle in addition to maturing professionally among the remarkable staff at Sacred Heart Hospital.
 In her free time, Meghan enjoys paddle-boarding, finding good restaurants, and traveling.

 Heather Doyle, PharmD

 Heather Doyle, PharmD is a graduate of The University of Tennessee College of Pharmacy and completed her Post-Graduate Year 1 residency with a focus in pediatrics at Sacred Heart Hospital.
-She is a pediatric clinical pharmacist at the Children's Hospital.
-Heather is involved in multidisciplinary rounds, pharmacokinetic monitoring, patient medication review, nutrition monitoring, and general staffing duties.
-Heather's interests are emergency medicine and critical care, but she enjoys all areas within the pediatric specialty.
+She is Ascension Sacred Heart's informatics pharmacist working closely with our pharmacy administrative team on electronic health record processes.
+Her current elective rotation is in informatics.

 Joseph Glovacz, PharmD, BCACP